HYBRID EVENT

 IN-PERSON ATTENDANCE REGISTRATION COST - GROUP TEAM REGISTRATION:

-Register & pay for 3 delegates with normal rate & get unlimited registrations*
+Register & pay for 3 delegates with normal rate & get unlimited registrations* (*Can attend in-person or virtually)

 VIRTUAL ATTENDANCE REGISTRATION COST - SUPER EARLY BIRD REGISTRATION: